Lymphoma of the Liver

 Lymphoma is cancer that begins in the infection-fighting lymphocytes of the white blood cells, while Leukemia is cancer that begins in the blood-forming cells in the bone marrow.

 Lymphedema has nothing to do with lymphoma.
-It is the collection of fluid that forms in body tissues which occur when there is damage or blockage in the lymph system.
+The collection of fluid forms in body tissues, which occurs when there is damage or blockage in the lymph system.

 Avoid taking unpasteurized milk, cheese, juices, meat, or eggs.
-Make sure to cook all raw meat, eggs, and vegetables before eating.
-Avoid thawing frozen items, like water, ice cream, yoghurt.
+Ensure to cook raw meat, eggs, and vegetables before eating.
+Avoid thawing frozen items like water, ice cream, and yogurt.

 The most aggressive form of lymphoma is the less common type of B-cell lymphoma called the Burkitt lymphoma.
 This lymphoma is the fastest-growing of all lymphoma.

 The survival rate of people with non-Hodgkin lymphoma is measured at 5 years, considering that 72% of people with NHL live within this rate.
-But survival rate can vary depending on the types and stages of the lymphoma
+But survival rates can vary depending on the types and stages of the lymphoma.